kscloud/awslabs/Labs/lab9.md

 }
 ```

 Now run terraform apply.
-Terraform will recreate the database because it is not possbile to add a `range key` to existing database.
-Database has to be created with a range key from the very beginning.
+Terraform will recreate the table because it is not possbile to add a `range key` to existing table.
+Table has to be created with a range key from the very beginning.

-Now when we have the database with a range key defined lets add the data once again using set of above curls and get again retrieve the data.
-Now all measurements should be present in the database.
+Now when we have the table with a range key defined lets add the data once again using set of above curls and get again retrieve the data.
+Now all measurements should be present in the output.

 With a `composite key` we can easily query, for example, all measurements from `station1`: